conduitio-labs/conduit-connector-pinecone/README.md

 ## Example pipeline configuration

-[Here's](./pipeline.destination.yml) an example of a complete configuration pipeline for a Pinecone destination connector.
+[Here's](./pipeline.destination.yml) an example of a complete configuration pipeline for the Pinecone destination connector.